WebAssembly/spec/proposals/gc/Overview.md

 * primitive values should not need to be boxed to be stored in managed data structures.

+### Evaluation

+Should attempt to implement 2-3 exemplary languages:

+* an object-oriented language (e.g., a subset of Java, with classes, inheritence, interfaces),
+* a typed functional language (e.g., a subset of ML, with closures, polymorphism, variant types)
+* an untyped language (e.g., a subset of Scheme or Python or something else)

 ## Use Cases

 ### Tuples and Arrays